Storopack UK Limited

 Yes, material safety data sheets are available upon request.

 As a rule, Storopack focuses on sustainability in accordance with the “4 Rs” principle of REDUCE, REUSE, RECYCLE, and RENEW.
-For more information, go to https://www.storopack.uk/sustainability/environmental-policy/We pay attention to using limited resources and energy in the production of our protective packaging.
-This is why many of our products are made using recycling materials and can be recycled themselves after use.
-Our products which are branded as “Bio” are made from renewable resources, are biodegradable, and are certified by independent institutes (DIN CERTCO – www.dincertco.de and BPI – www.bpiworld.org).
+For more information, go to https://www.storopack.com/company/environmental-policy/We pay attention to using limited resources and energy in the production of our protective packaging and technical molded parts.
 Wherever possible, the Storopack production plants use energy sourced from waste heat.
 We also manufacture without generating chlorofluorocarbons (CFCs).
-And last, but not least, the low weight of our protective packaging plays a part in reducing fuel consumption during shipment.
+And last, but not least, the low weight of our protective packaging and molded parts plays a part in reducing fuel consumption during shipment.